 Trans and gender diverse people may at any given time change their sexuality to be affirming of their gender identity.
 Like a straight male who transitions to female and continues to want sexual and emotional relationships with women might redefine their sexuality as lesbian.

 For example, when someone’s gender expression is different to what people expect, they are often assumed to be gay or lesbian.
-Like males who take Home Economics at school or females who play Rugby for sport.
+Like boys who take Home Economics at school or girls who play Rugby for sport.